 African Safari Tours, Tanzania Safaris, Luxury African Safaris, Kilimanjaro Climb, Zanzibar Vacation holidays

 Mount Kilimanjaro, Africa’s highest peak, stands tall at 5,895 meters (19,341 feet).
-Climbing Kilimanjaro is a bucket-list adventure for many, but how difficult is it really?
+Climbing Kilimanjaro is a bucket-list adventure for many, but how difficult is it?
 In this comprehensive guide, we will break down the challenges associated with climbing Mount Kilimanjaro, covering everything from technical difficulty to mental fitness.
 Whether you’re an experienced hiker or a novice adventurer, understanding these aspects will help you prepare for this incredible journey.
-Climbing Kilimanjaro most days are not very hard because the trails are not steep it’s mostly dealing with the altitude, however the summit night is extremely difficulty as this is the coldest, windiest section of your adventure.
+Climbing Kilimanjaro most days is not very hard because the trails are not steep; it’s mostly dealing with the altitude, however, the summit night is extremely difficult as this is the coldest, windiest section of your adventure.
 An ascent of 4,084ft with 49% less oxygen and a descent of nearly 6,870ft.

 Climbing Kilimanjaro Technical Difficulty